-Pavia is a city located in the Northern Italian region of Lombardy in the province of Pavia.
+Pavia is a city located in the Northern Italian region of Lombardy.
 The city was the capital of the Kingdom of the Lombards between 568 and 774 AD, which is when it first gained its political importance.
-The University of Pavia, founded during the middle ages is also located in the city and still a prominent center of learning.
+The University of Pavia, founded during the Middle Ages, is also located in the city and still is a prominent center of learning.

-The province of Pavia is known for its fertile land and is an important producer of several agricultural products like rice, cereals, wines and various other dairy products.
-Pavia is basically a small and a peaceful town that has managed to maintain its peaceful atmosphere even with few industries located around the town.
+The province of Pavia is known for its fertile land and is an important producer of agricultural products such as rice, cereals, wines and dairy.
+Pavia is a small and peaceful town that has managed to maintain such idyllic atmosphere in spite of its industrial relevance.

 Getting to Pavia

-The easiest way to reach Pavia is by train since the city is connected to many destinations in Lombardy through the regional train line.
-Most cities in Lombardy have direct trains to Pavia a few times every day and tickets are not very expensive either.
+The easiest way to reach Pavia is by train, since the city is connected to many destinations in Lombardy through the regional train line.
+Most cities in Lombardy have direct trains to Pavia a few times every day and tickets are not very expensive.
 Another option is to travel by bus.
-Buses are also quite regular and run a few times a day between Pavia and the other cities in the province.
-However, the buses coming in from outside the province take very long and are uncomfortable.
-Driving down to Pavia is also a good option if you rent a car.
+Buses between Pavia and other cities of the region run regularly a few times a day, but keep in mind that, on the other hand, those coming from other regions are not as common and are often rather uncomfortable.

 Moving Around the City